ZoneMinder/zmNinja/docs/guides/source.rst

 - Now in XCode Targets, select ``zmNinjaNotification``, and make sure you select a Team and make sure Deployment Target is 11 or above
 - Change Deployment target to 11 or above (same as zmNinja target)
 - ``cp etc/NotificationService.m platforms/ios/zmNinjaNotification/``
+- Please make sure you select the right development teams for both zmNinja and zmNinjaNotification so the app can be signed

 Starting 1.5.0, zmNinja uses the `cordova-plugin-firebasex <https://github.com/dpa99c/cordova-plugin-firebasex>`__ library for push notifications.
 The older cordova-push-plugin is no longer supported by the author.
-If you are facing compilation issues that relate to this plugin, please make sure you read it's troubleshooting section, especially around outdated pods et. al.
+If you are facing compilation issues that relate to this plugin, please make sure you read it's `install section <https://github.com/dpa99c/cordova-plugin-firebasex#installation>`__, especially around outdated pods et. al.